Written by Paul J Bucknell on May, 09, 2026

 A Test of Their Faithfulness to the Lord’s Commands

-Numbers could have been a much shorter book!
-Disobedience puts off the accomplishment of certain tasks, which would have made everything easier.
+Numbers could have been a much shorter and glorious book!
+Disobedience delays the completion of certain tasks, which would have made everything easier.

 (3) Readying a New Generation (Num 20-36)